punknight16/raspby-projects/index.markdown

 One last problem with this solution, is it's not easy to host a domain on AWS without using their DNS called Route53.
 I'll give Route53 a try, and that should be it.

-There is a lot of content here to digets, but this strategy is a maintainable, long-term solution for working on a blog with a group of other people.
+There is a lot of content here to digest, but this strategy is a maintainable, long-term solution for working on a blog with a group of other people.
 If you are interested in setting something like this up, feel free to subscribe, and I will reach out to you.